 What consultation process did KHS follow?

-Over the past two years KHS held meetings with and collected data from other schools in NSW currently implementing a BYOD program.
+Over the past few years KHS held meetings with and collected data from other schools in NSW currently implementing a BYOD program.
 KHS conducted a device trial during 2021 using iPads and Chromebooks with two Year 7 classes.
 The digital device team surveyed participating staff, student and parents before and after the trial for feedback and data to make an informed decision for the future of using digital devices at KHS.
 From this process iPads were deemed the more inclusive and valuable device.
 The digital device team found that students and teachers found the experience useful, enjoyable, and engaging.
 Teachers were also able to gain a better understanding of how well students understood the learning taking place in each lesson.

 What type of device should my child bring?